yazanalqasem/iPass2.0NativeiOS/README.md

 - Replace http://192.168.16.86 with your actual on-prem server URL if applicable.

 - In the Pre-packaged Database, System allows you to choose between three types of databases.
-Currenlty this database only allows to scan Jordanian ID cards as well as passports from other countries.

      - DataBaseDownloading.availableDataSources.basicJordan
          - This database stores all types of documents for Jordan but only passports for other countries.
 It does not include authentication checks.